taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ## Hands On: Hacker News with Redux

 In this chapter, you will be guided to build your own [Hacker News](https://news.ycombinator.com/) application with React and Redux.
-Hacker News is a platform to share news in and around the technology domain.
+Hacker News is a platform to share news around the technology domain.
 It provides a [public API](https://hn.algolia.com/api) to retrieve their data.
 Some of you might have read [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/) where you have build a Hacker News application as well.
 In that book it was only plain React.
-Now you can experience the differences when using Redux in this book.
+Now you can experience the differences when using Redux with React in this book.

-You are going to use create-react-app to bootstrap your project.
+You are going to use create-react-app to setup your project.
 You can read the [official documentation](https://github.com/facebookincubator/create-react-app) to get to know how it works.
 After you have installed it, you simply start by choosing a project name for your application.

 {title="Command Line",lang="text"}
 ~~~~~~~~